parneetsingh022/pypipe/docs/index.rst

-pypipe documentation
+pygha documentation
 ====================

-PyPipe is a lightweight way to describe GitHub Actions workflows with plain Python functions and decorators.
+pygha is a lightweight way to describe GitHub Actions workflows with plain Python functions and decorators.
 You declare jobs with the ``@job`` decorator, populate them with high level steps, then hand the entire pipeline to a transpiler that emits reproducible YAML.